xxunsw/sample-page/README.md

 >To create a website on GitHub Pages is very easy.

 >This is written in markdown language.
->Click [4001 link](https://classroom.github.com/a/2z80kbjP)to accept your group assignment
+>Click [4001 link](https://classroom.github.com/a/2z80kbjP) to accept your group assignment